General Dues Questions

 For login problems, e-mail email@example.com.
 All other questions should be sent to firstname.lastname@example.org.

 I paid online but am unsure my payment went through.
 Who can I contact?

 I am inactive and want to return to active status.
 How do I become an active member?

 If you have been inactive for three years or less, you may return to active status by electing that option on line 6 of the member dues invoice.
-You must also submit a Petition to Return to Active Status, along with the active dues.
+You must also submit a Petition to Return to Active Status, available on the State Bar website at, along with the active dues.
 For more information, refer to the dues instructions.

 How do I transfer to inactive status?